-With the growth of social media and the continuing acceptance and use of Collaboration Portals, the natural outcome is to make Business Intelligence data, reports, views and information available in these environments
+With the growth of social media and the continuing acceptance and use of collaboration portals, the natural outcome is to make BI data, reports, views, and information available in these environments.

-SharePoint is the principle tool for collaboration and quick access to information, reports and views, while social networks allow end users, stakeholders and other interested parties to collaborate, review and post information that surrounds projects and project information.
+SharePoint is the principal tool for collaboration and quick access to information, reports, and views, while social networks allow end users, stakeholders, and other interested parties to collaborate, review, and post information regarding projects and project information.

-We have heard over and over again that the audiences and participants (both the recipients and those actively involved in the projects), want to “tell the story” in a manner that is quick, easy and web accessible.
+We have heard over and over again that the audiences and participants (both recipients and those actively involved in the projects) want to “tell the story” in a manner that is quick, easy, and Web accessible.

 SharePoint Collaboration

 The title “SharePoint Collaboration” is almost redundant; sharing and collaboration on business documents and processes is what SharePoint does best.
-From a BI perspective, we’re using SharePoint and its partner services in the following ways:
+From a BI perspective, we’re using SharePoint and its partner services in these ways:

-Creating Excel Reports and sharing them via Excel Services.
+To create Excel reports and share them via Excel Services

-Browser based access to dashboards.
+For browser-based access to dashboards

-Integrating with PerformancePoint services for the creation and execution of dashboard components.
+To integrate with PerformancePoint services for the creation and execution of dashboard components

-Storage and security for Data Connections, as well as Reports generated via BI processes.
+For storage and security for data connections and for reports generated via BI processes

-Native SharePoint KPIs, KPI Lists, and SharePoint Charts.
+To create native SharePoint KPIs, KPI lists, and SharePoint charts

-Document control, alerts (i.e., native SharePoint functionality that can be applied to BI documents).
+For document control and alerts (i.e., native SharePoint functionality that can be applied to BI documents)

 Social Networks

-At first glance, you might think BI and Social Networks are odd bedfellows; after all why would you want to share the very information that might give you a competitive advantage?
+At first glance, you might think BI and social networks are odd bedfellows; after all, why would you want to share the very information that might give you a competitive advantage?
 But if you revisit the idea in the context of social networking techniques within a company, or even between business partners, the advantages begin to surface.
-In fairness, the term “social network” is probably too broad, “social sites” or “social applications” might be a more accurate description as the scope is limited.
+In fairness, the term “social network” is probably too broad; “social sites” or “social applications” might be a more accurate description, as the scope is limited.
 In any case, the key advantage comes down to collaboration.

 Once the BI reporting has been created, sharing it within your business environment and encouraging feedback and dynamic interaction can help you better respond to and tune that information.
-BI Reporting is sometimes thought to be aimed at the executive level, but if you expand its reach to those better aligned to drill into and understand the details behind potential problems, they may be able to proactively deal with problems before they even get to the executives.
+BI reporting is sometimes thought to be aimed at the executive level, but if you expand its reach to those better aligned to drill into and understand the details behind potential problems, they may be able to deal proactively with problems before they even get to the executives.

-While formal social networking tools such as wikis, in-house blogs, and Facebook accounts can certainly be used as avenues to communicate ideas or the existence of useful information, passive “following” can also be useful.
+While formal social networking tools such as wikis, in-house blogs, and Facebook accounts can be used as avenues to communicate ideas or the existence of useful information, passive “following” can also be useful.
 This can be as simple as acquiring access to alerts for a SharePoint library of BI reports, even those that seem only peripheral to one’s area of expertise.
-These can provide related information, ideas on how to approach certain problems, or even become a new data source to augment BI reporting that you’re already working up.
-Consider the PowerPivot model: one usage is acquiring information from potentially different sources and mashing them together for a broader analysis.
+These alerts can provide related information and ideas on how to approach certain problems, or even become new data sources to augment BI reporting that you’re already working up.
+Consider the PowerPivot model: One use is acquiring information from potentially different sources and mashing them together for a broader analysis.